UK Stocks-Factors to watch on May 27

-LONDON, May 27 (Reuters) - Britain’s FTSE 100 futures contract edged up 0.1 percent on Wednesday, with the market expected to be supported by firmer commodities prices.
+LONDON, May 27 (Reuters) - Britain’s FTSE 100 index is seen opening up by 4 to 9 points, or 0.1 percent higher on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 1.2 percent at 6,948.99 points on Tuesday.